Admissions & Financial Aid FAQs

 We invite you to complete your application online.
 Receipt of the application and fee opens a prospective student’s admission file.
 The $85 application fee must be paid online via credit card or ACH before the application may be submitted.

-St. Luke’s Episcopal School is currently accepting applications for 2021-2022.
-The application deadline is February 12, 2021.
+St. Luke’s Episcopal School will begin accepting applications for 2023-2024 school year on August 29, 2022.
+The application deadline is February 10, 2023.
 After this date, applications will be considered on a rolling, space-available basis.

 - Students applying for PK3 must be three years old by August 1st of the enrolling year.